vickyDomz/AlemBD-web/README.md

 ## ⚡ Features

-- Add, update, and delete student records
+- Add, update, and delete student and professor records
-- Manage courses and class schedules
+- Manage levels
 - Track student enrollment and progress
 - Simple interface for staff to perform daily operations